nishain-de-silva/JSONPaper/README.md

 ## Author and Main Contributor
 @Nishain De Silva

 `Thoughts` -   _**"** I recently found out it is difficult to parse `JSON` on type-constrained language unlike in `JavaScript` so I ended up inventing a library for my purpose!
-So I thought maybe others face the same problem and why not make others also have a `taste` of what I created and keep on adding more features to make JSON reading with less hassle**"**_ :sunglasses:
+So I thought maybe others face the same problem and why not make others also have a `taste` of what I created and keep on adding more features to make JSON reading with less hassle.**"**_ :sunglasses: